CfM47/project_HULK/README.md

 ## How to Run the Project

-This solution consists of three projects:
+This solution consists of four projects:

-### Hulk
+### - Hulk

 A class library that contains the compiler logic.